 Flexible attribution offers you more choices on what should be attributed.
-With flexible attribution, you can set the click and view attribution in reporting independently of what was configured in the optimization and bidding "conversion window".
+With flexible attribution, you can set the click and view attribution in reporting independently of what was configured in the optimization and bidding conversion window.
 With this option you can optimize bidding based on one attribution, and report conversions based on another.

 The available attributions are:

-- 7 day click
+- 7-day click

-- 1 day click
+- 1-day click

-- 1 day view
+- 1-day view

-The selected attribution will be used for the metric across all campaigns, ad sets, and ads visible in your report.
+The selected attribution will be used for the reported metric across all campaigns, ad sets, and ads visible in your report.

 Unified attribution: simple attribution selection

-Mixing attribution types in one report view
+Mix attribution types in one report view

 ℹ️ Note: If you mix different attribution types in a report, and at the same time use a platform metric or platform breakdown, Smartly.io only shows data for flexible attribution.
 To see data for the unified attribution type for platform metrics, create a view with only unified attribution settings.